Here’s my guide to visiting the magnificent, but unfinished, Sagrada Familia in Barcelona Spain. It’s a hugely popular must see site in Barcelona.

 - a 3.5 hour guided tour of the basilica and Park Guell

-Here’s my guide to the highlights Sagrada Familia:
+Here’s are some of the highlights of Sagrada Familia:

 1. The Exterior of Sagrada Família, the Bible in Stone

 The exterior of the basilica is audacious and “gaudy” in appearance, a mountain almost.
 Gaudí laid on the religion thick.
 It’s dramatically designed.
 Some would call the Sagrada Família strange looking.
 Salvador Dali called it a “terrifying and edible beauty.”